If you’re reading this, I’ll assume you’ve had a Reese’s peanut butter cup at least once in your lifetime. I mean, who hasn’t?

 3. TBHQ

-TBHQ stands for tertiary butylhdroquinone.
-It’s derived from petroleum and can be extremely toxic.
-Side effects of ingesting TBHQ include nausea, vomiting, ringing in the ears, delirium and collapse.
-Research has shown that TBHQ can damage the lungs and umbilical cells in humans.
+Side effects of ingesting tBHQ include nausea and vomiting, ringing in the ears, and delirium.
+Research has shown that tBHQ can damage the lungs and umbilical cells in humans.
 It can also cause stomach cancer.
-Children who are exposed to this chemical may show anxiety, restlessness and intensified ADHD symptoms.
+Unfortunately, children love peanut butter cups, yet some children who eat them may show anxiety, restlessness, and intensified ADHD symptoms, thanks to tBHQ.
+(7)

 Make Your Own Organic Peanut Butter Cups

-There’s no debating the delicious taste of Reese’s peanut butter cups.
-But do you really want to risk the potential health effects by eating them, or feeding them to your children?
 If peanut butter cups happen to be one of your favorite treats, there are safer ways eat them without putting your health at risk!
-Look for organic peanut butter cups at health food stores, or make your own!
-Here’s how:
+Look for organic peanut butter cups at health food stores, or make your own.

 Ingredients